S T A T E O F N E W Y O R K

 stressful event for most people and certain individuals are at a greater

-predisposition to be impacted by the stress.
-The stress can hamper the
+predisposition to be impacted by this experience.
+Stress can hamper the

 ability of a witness to provide testimony in a proceeding and interfere

 with the truth finding process.
-It has been shown that when certain
+Scientific evidence has shown that calm

-this legislation is to facilitate the truth finding process through fair
+The purpose of this legislation is to facilitate the truth finding proc-

 S 3.
 The criminal procedure law is amended by adding a new article 67